-Section 309 of the Riegle Community Development and Regulatory Improvement Act of 1994 directed the federal regulators of financial institutions to establish an "independent intra-agency appellate process" by which an institution could seek review of certain regulatory determinations, including (1) examination ratings, (2) adequacy of loan loss reserves, and (3) classifications of loans significant to the institution.
-Collectively, these determinations are known as "material supervisory determinations."
-Each federal regulator has instituted its own unique process for appeals of material supervisory determinations.
+Currently, federal law mandates a process to appeal regulatory determinations including examination results.
+In 1994, to promote fairness and transparency in examinations, Congress directed the federal regulators of financial institutions to establish an "independent intra-agency appellate process" by which an institution could seek review of certain regulatory determinations, including (1) examination ratings, (2) adequacy of loan loss reserves, and (3) classifications of loans significant to the institution.1 Collectively, these determinations are known as "material supervisory determinations."
+Each federal financial regulator has instituted its own unique process for appeals of material supervisory determinations.

-The Committee has heard testimony that the intra-agency review for appealing material supervisory determinations provides financial institutions with limited opportunities to challenge, that the appeals process is not impartial, and that appealing or opposing exam findings incurs retaliation from regulators.
+The Committee has heard testimony that the intra-agency review to appeal material supervisory determinations provides financial institutions with limited opportunities to challenge, that the appeals process is not impartial, and that to either appeal or oppose examination findings incurs retaliation from regulators.